zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/batch.md

 ---
 Title: Batch Options within Entity Framework Extensions
-MetaDescription: Learn how to optimize performance in Entity Framework Extensions using BatchSize, BatchTimeout, and BatchDelayInterval options.
+MetaDescription: Learn how to use BatchSize, BatchTimeout, and BatchDelayInterval in Entity Framework Extensions to optimize performance during bulk operations.
+Control batch size, timeout, and delay with flexible configuration options.
 LastMod: 2025-05-31
 ---

-# Batch Options
+# 📦 Batch Options in Entity Framework Extensions /n Control how data is sent to the database

 When working with our [bulk extensions](/bulk-extensions), performance can often be improved by [configuring](/configure-options) a few important options.